-Jesika maintains an active pro bono practice, including assisting with AVLF's Domestic Violence Project, through which Jones Day attorneys volunteer to represent survivors of family violence seeking temporary protective orders.
+Jesika maintains an active pro bono practice, including trying asylum cases on behalf of political refugees through Jones Day's Laredo Project.
 She also serves on the board of directors for Moving in the Spirit, a nonprofit that educates, unites, and inspires Atlanta's young people through the art of dance.

 - Georgia State University (J.D. summa cum laude 2013; Atlanta School of Law Fellow; Bleckley Inn of Court; Symposium Editor, GSU Law Review; 2012 William W. Daniel Mock Trial Competition Finalist); The University of Georgia (B.A. in Speech Communications cum laude 2010)